WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/tuesday.md

 #### Building your questions

 * Find a partner in your team

 * Come up with 1 or 2 questions that the two (or three) of you want to ask, following those guidelines

 * In 10-15 minutes, we'll shout that it's time to get together with your team

-* As a team, choose one question per pair to ask people -- it's totally OK if they overlap or are the same!
+* **As a team, choose one question per pair to ask** -- it's totally OK if they overlap or are the same!
 You can use the questions each pair came up with as fuel for ideas -- what questions do y'all want to ask?

+* Instructors will wander and chat with you all about questions!
+Flag us down if you want to talk more with us (someone on the team raise your hand, and we'll let you know that we're coming)

 ### Asking questions (of people)